smorks/keepassnatmsg/README.md

 # KeePassNatMsg

-is a plugin for KeePass 2.x and provides a secure means of exposing KeePass credentials to a browser via [Native Messaging](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) for clients to consume.
+is a plugin for KeePass 2.x and provides a secure means of exposing KeePass credentials to a browser via [Native Messaging](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging).

+It is based on [KeePassHttp](https://github.com/pfn/keepasshttp).

-This plugin is primarily intended for use with [keepassxc-browser](https://github.com/varjolintu/keepassxc-browser).
+This plugin is primarily intended for use with the [keepassxc-browser](https://github.com/varjolintu/keepassxc-browser) browser extension.

 ## Features
  * returns all matching entries for a given URL